papitaAlgodonCplusplus/PyhonAPI/docs/README.md

 | EC | `final_solution.calculated_EC` | dS/m |
 | pH | `final_solution.calculated_pH` | - |

-This API replicates your Excel calculations with the same precision and methodology! 🎉
+This API replicates your Excel calculations with the same precision and methodology!
+[SUCCESS]